 Last fall, I used a 12-gauge shotgun with a solid copper sabot slug (Remington) for two deer and a solid copper bullet (168 grain Barnes) in my 30-06 for an elk and a deer.
 I was extremely impressed with performance and what appeared to be a great reduction in “blood shot” meat.
 These cartridges were more expensive, but not much more than other high-quality, factory-loaded lead core ammunition.
 Considering I only shot one cartridge per animal, and most of my shooting was done to learn performance, I don’t expect the expense to become an issue.

 In today’s world, I like to minimize my impact, and it is very likely I will never again take another game animal with lead.
 Hunting is a tradition I’ll keep; the leaded bullet I won’t.
 For more information (including a variety of research articles and editorials) visit huntingwithnonlead.org or leadfreehunting.com.

-Ken Sinay is the director of Yellowstone Safari Company (yellowstonesafari.com) and has worked as a hunting guide for 16 years for Wilderness Connections, an outfitter located near Gardiner (wildcon.com).
+Ken Sinay is the former director of Yellowstone Safari Company (yellowstonesafari.com) and has worked as a hunting guide for over 20 years for Wilderness Connections, an outfitter located near Gardiner (wildcon.com).